-Applications for Public Facility projects will be accepted from March 1, 2019, through close of business on July 1, 2019.
+Applications for Public Facility projects will be accepted from April 1, 2022, through close of business (4:30 p.m.
+EDT) on September 1, 2022.

-- An original and three (3) copies of the standard Public Facilities Project Application must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act. - Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
+- A complete original of the standard Public Facilities Project Application must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act. - 3.
+Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
 The WRIS Project Profile must be electronically submitted to the Kentucky Infrastructure Authority.
 WRIS Project Profile information must match the information in the application and the eClearinghouse. - 5.
 The following requirements must be met, documented and submitted with the application: - a.
-Detailed Cost Estimate from a Licensed Professional Engineer. - b.
+Current Detailed Cost Estimate from a Licensed Professional Engineer. - b.
 The citizen participation requirements must be met and documented as referenced in Section III. - An Authorizing Resolution (authorizing submission of the project) must be included.
 The Resolution must be signed by the applicant's CEO, dated and attested. - d.
 Documentation supporting the commitment of other funds. (if applicable) - e. eClearinghouse endorsement letter as referenced in Section III. - f.
-Letter signed by the applicant CEO stating how the applicant has met threshold requirements as stated in Section III. - g.
-HUD-2880: Applicant/Recipient Disclosure/Update Report.
+Letter signed by the applicant CEO stating how the applicant has met threshold requirements as stated in Section III.

-h.
-Projects containing water and sewer activities are required to have an approval letter from the Water Infrastructure Branch of the Division of Water (DOW) ensuring that the activities are included in all required planning documents (e.g. Wastewater Facilities Plans (WWFP), Asset Inventory, or the Kentucky Water Management Plans (KWMP)).
+- g.
+HUD-2880: Applicant/Recipient Disclosure/Update Report. - h.
+Projects containing water and sewer activities must meet all Kentucky Division of Water (DOW) planning requirements.
+Proposed projects must be included in facility planning documents required by DOW such as: Kentucky Water Management Plans (KWMP), Wastewater Facilities Plans (WWFP) or Asset Inventory.
+A letter from the Water Infrastructure Branch of DOW approving the relevant plan is required, if applicable.
 Said approval letter must be dated within one (1) year of application submission.
 For information on these plans, contact:

-Russell Neal, Supervisor Wastewater Planning Section Phone: (502)782-7026
+Russell Neal, Supervisor Wastewater Planning Section

+Phone: (502)782-7026

-- Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (Plans and specification approvals are good for a period of two (2) years). - Applicants proposing water or sewer line extensions must identify areas for service that have a minimum average of six (6) customers per mile.
-This does not apply to Self-Help Public Facilities projects.
+- i.
+Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (approvals are good for a period of two (2) years). - j.
+Applicants proposing water or sewer line extensions must identify areas for service that have a minimum average of six (6) customers per mile.
+This does not apply to Self-Help Public Facilities projects. - k.
+Estimate Project Schedule